Jeznar/GitRepo/Documentation/Work_Log.md

 22.11.19 Added two new library calls to Summon Greater Demon and Lair)Tracker_Strahd, later forcing a 20 initiative.

+22.11.19 Created a quick Stunning Gaze for the Gauth, its not quite RAW but should be fine.

+22.11.22 Fix Produce Flame to attach VFX to a token using .attachTo(target) not .atLocation(target) & Update the associated DAE effect to handle lighting

 [Link back to my Documentation Listing](README.md)

 [Link back to my Repo Listing](https://github.com/Jeznar/Jeznar/blob/main/README.md)